chaseelliottpatterson/image-preprocessing/README.md

-Here’s a draft for your README file:

----

 # Interactive Image Tool with Streamlit

 This project is a lightweight interactive image processing tool built using Python and [Streamlit](https://streamlit.io/), enabling users to detect pixel coordinates and apply various image distortions, including barrel distortion, pincushion distortion, cylinder-to-plane transformations, and more.